-Planning for Continued Enrollment Growth Developing a CIP
+Planning for Continued Enrollment Growth

+Developing a CIP

-April 24 Baseline CIP scenario - Included all projects required to address seat needs, in the required timeframe May 7 Superintendent's Proposed CIP - Adjusted timeline to fit within the bonding capacity 1 Delays opening of Career Center 800 seats, New Elementary School, and adjusted Career Center/Arlington Tech May 15 School Board's requested Scenario A Opens Career Center in fall 2024, delays openings of New Elementary School and Middle School Addition School Board's requested Scenario B Uses Education Center for elementary seats, repurposes Henry for Career Center seats, delays plans for New Elementary School and Middle School Addition May 22 School Board's requested Scenario B1 A variation of Scenario B without a parking garage at the Career Center May 29 School Board's requested Scenario A1
+April 24 Baseline CIP scenario - Included all projects required to address seat needs in the required timeframe May 7 Superintendent's Proposed CIP - Adjusted timeline to fit within the bonding capacity Delays opening of Career Center 800 seats, New Elementary School, and adjusted Career Center/Arlington Tech May 15 School Board's requested Scenario A Opens Career Center in fall 2024, delays openings of New Elementary School and Middle School Addition School Board's requested Scenario B Uses Education Center for elementary seats, repurposes Henry for Career Center seats, delays plans for New Elementary School and Middle School Addition May 22 School Board's requested Scenario B1 A variation of Scenario B without a parking garage at the Career Center May 29 School Board's requested Scenario A1 A variation of Scenario A that adjusts timing of New Elementary School from 2031 to 2029 and the Middle School Addition from 2031 to 2030 June 7 School Board's Proposed 2019-28 Capital Improvement Plan (CIP) Includes all projects and timing from Scenario A1

-1 APS's bonding capacity is framed by the County Board-adopted financial and debt management policies.
+&lt;sup>1 APS's bonding capacity is framed by the County Board-adopted financial and debt management policies.
 The policies provide the parameters for the amounts and timing of bond-financed projects to be included in the County's CIP, ensuring that the CIP is financially sustainable and that it supports the County's triple, triple-A bond ratings.

+Community Input

-Community Input Shaping the CIP
+Shaping the CIP

 Addressing Specific Projects

-Site 1,300 High School Seats Spring 2019
+Site 1,300 High School Seats Spring 2017

 Instructional Focus of the Education Center Fall 2017

 Reed Elementary School Building Level Planning Committee (BLPC) Oct.
 2017 - June 2018

 Career Center Working Group Jan. - Aug.
 2018

 Input on the FY 2019-28 CIP

 Community Outreach Sessions May 14, 16, 21

-School Board Discussion with Advisory Groups - BAC, FAC, ACI 1 May 15
+School Board Discussion with Advisory Groups - BAC, FAC, ACI May 15

 Public Hearing May 17

 Community Questionnaire May 7- 31

 Input to Engage@apsva.us and School.Board@apsva.us Ongoing

-1Advisory Council on Instruction (ACI), Budget Advisory Council (BAC), Advisory Council on School Facilities and Capital Projects (FAC)
+&lt;sup>1Advisory Council on Instruction (ACI), Budget Advisory Council (BAC), Advisory Council on School Facilities and Capital Projects (FAC)